For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 Unsuccessful candidates who have previously submitted reports have claimed that an event or series of events has contributed to their result because they were unable to perform to their best.
 However, in behavioural terms, it is not possible to make assumptions about what candidates would and would not have done had those circumstances not arisen.
 Different circumstances have different effects on people, and it is not appropriate to attempt to predict what that effect may or may not have been.

 Other examining bodies, such as universities, are usually willing to consider both marginal fail results and the possibility of converting such results to a pass.
-However, they have the benefit of other evidence to consider – such as coursework and portfolios – that may support a conversion to a pass for a candidate that has achieved a lower-than-expected result.
+However, they have the benefit of other evidence to consider – such as coursework and portfolios – that may support a conversion to a pass for a candidate who has achieved a lower-than-expected result.

 Due to other evidence not being available, it is not possible to reconsider the marks awarded at the examination against any other information.
 Marginal fail results will therefore not be reassessed or awarded a pass mark.
 Rigorous marking procedures are used following the examinations.